 But it’s not like I’m bitter or anything…

 Definitely watch all the YouTube videos to ace your interview (if you choose to go the live demo route – you can also record yourself, or do the new smart demo)!
-This one is super helpful.
+This video is super helpful.

 DON’T APPLY UNTIL YOU’RE READY TO START TEACHINGI was hired for VIP Kid in January, but didn’t actually open my schedule to start TEACHING until mid-February!
 Huge mistake.
 Apparently, when you become a new teacher, you get put to the top of a list that VIP Kid gives parents when they’re picking teachers.
-If you start teaching right away, you can take full advantage of this!
+If you start teaching right away, you can take full advantage of this.

 So if I could go back, I wouldn’t have applied until I was actually READY to start teaching, and then I would have tried to open the same slots consistently each week to pick up some regular students.
 Ah well, ya live and ya learn – just don’t make my mistake!

 If you are low on bookings, here’s a helpful article to increase them!

 Here are some Facebook groups I’ve joined that I’ve found useful:

 - VIP Kid Official Education Group – run by VIP Kid.

 - VIP Kid Teacher Q&A – run by Teacher Erin; more geared towards newer teachers but anyone can join!
 People in this group seem a little more helpful/kind than in the “Official” group, so if I have questions I usually post them here.

 - All Things China for VIP Kid Teachers – run by Daniel Cai; the idea is for he and others living in China to post about their daily lives, help with translations of Chinese characters, and answer questions about China or things from their point of view.